mlanza/atomic/README.md

 Atomic is usable, 1.0 complete, and production-ready.
 And while this has long been the case, it was kept under wraps.
 This was done to avoid the open source shackles of issue and enhancement requests and the concern that a change might break something someone else depends on.
 The door is being opened a wee bit, in in response to recent inquiry, and to help others vet the same questions.

-Atomic can be freely used but, for now, fork and maintain your own version.
-While it is stable and production ready, the typical use-at-your-own-risk disclaimer applies.

 ## Getting Started

 Build the `dist` from the command line using: